 The CNC Turning Process

 The process of CNC turning is carried out on a lathe.
 A stably mounted movable tool on an X – Y axis moves into the turning part.
 The tool then removes material from the outer diameter of the part.
 Straight, tapered, and contoured turns can be achieved on a turning lathe.
 The term “Turning” was given to the process because the part being generated is actually turning.
 In general, turning uses simple single-point cutting tools.

 The CNC Milling Process

-In the process of CNC Milling, the part is stationary and is fastened to a movable four-axis table.
-The movable table delivers the work-piece into a rotary cutter in order to remove material from the work-piece in selected areas.
+In the process of CNC Milling, the work-piece (the part being produced) is stationary and is fastened to a movable three-axis table (X – Y – Z).
+The movable table delivers the work-piece into a rotary drill, tap or cutting tool, in order to remove material from the work-piece.
 The types and characteristics of an end mill range from a straight flute to a tapered or contoured flute and from a square end to a ball end or bull-nose end.
 In addition, the CNC mill offers capabilities including, drilling, tapping and boring.
 Close tolerances are possible while achieving smooth finishes if desired.